 Further, any patient actually diagnosed with coronavirus will be managed by the Department of Health, and they will be unable to attend the clinic while infectious.

-As we all know, government and Department of Health advice can change at short notice.
-However, we are not expecting the pandemic to cause any further forced interruptions to IVF or fertility treatment.
+As we all know, Government and Department of Health advice can change at short notice.
+However, we are hopeful that there will be no further forced interruptions to IVF or fertility treatment once all treatment resumes on 27 January 2022.

 It is safe to undergo fertility assessment and treatment due to the numerous precautions we’re taking during the process.
 We still advise you to seek help from one of our specialists in line with our usual recommendations: